Freedom and Choice – Transfers from the LGPS to defined contribuiton pension schemes

 Transferring Pension Benefits to an Alternative Arrangement

-The LGPS will be able to continue transferring pension benefits to alternative providers after 6 April 2015 where an individual opts-out of the Scheme or leaves employment.
-The new legislation imposes a requirement on the LGPS member though to take independent financial advice from an approved Financial Advisor before proceeding with any transfer of benefits from the LGPS.
+The LGPS is able to transfer pension benefits to alternative providers where an individual opts-out of the Scheme or leaves employment.
+The legislation imposes a requirement on the LGPS member though to take independent financial advice from an approved Financial Advisor before proceeding with any transfer of benefits from the LGPS.
 Where the transfer value exceeds £30,000 taking approved independent financial advice is mandatory.
 The financial advice would be at the members own cost and would need to be evidenced to the Pension Fund before any transfer to another provider can take place.
 For those members where the value of the transfer payment is less than £30,000 there is no requirement to take financial advice but it is strongly recommended that professional advice is sought, as prior knowledge of the amount of commission and tax charges should be understood in advance of taking any action to transfer benefits from the LGPS.

 How do I Find an Independent Adviser?